-Tree-felling councillor quits cabinet job
+Tree-fell councillor resigns over 'abuse'

 Since 2012, 5,500 trees, assessed by the authority as dead, dying, diseased, damaging or dangerous, have been cut down.
 But protesters have said healthy trees have also been lost.

-Mr Lodge said the last two years had been "interesting/challenging".
+Mr Lodge said "nasty and personal abuse" had been directed at his team.

-In a Facebook post Mr Lodge, who remains a councillor, said: "Never let the truth get lost in the aggressive, nasty and personal abuse directed at us.
+In a Facebook post, Mr Lodge - who remains a councillor - said: "Never let the truth get lost in the aggressive, nasty and personal abuse directed at us."

+City council leader Julie Dore said he had resigned because of stress, which was affecting his health.

-"I'm proud to have worked with such a dedicated, hardworking and professional team of people.
+In the Facebook post Mr Lodge said he was proud to have worked with "such a dedicated, hardworking and professional team of people".

-"We need to get the people of Sheffield, all the people, back on board to realise the benefits of this biggest ever investment in the infrastructure of the city."
+"We need to get the people of Sheffield, all the people, back on board to realise the benefits of this biggest ever investment in the infrastructure of the city," he added.

 He said the authority had "worked to improve the highway network across our fantastic city" but described it as a "political football".

-"Can it ever be right to ignore the needs of anyone who experiences problems on our roads and pavements?

-"I hope that in years to come, others can hold their head's high because I know I can.
+"I hope that in years to come, others can hold their heads high because I know I can," he said.

 "To the campaigners, I respect your passion but can't condone the behaviour.
 Respect plays both ways."